DaveyJH/ci-portfolio-two/README.md

     ![Source Control](./readme-content/images/development/source-control.png)

-    - Click the **+** sign next to files you wish to add them to staged changes (add)
+    - Click the **+** sign next to files you wish to add to staged changes

     ![SC Add](./readme-content/images/development/sc-add-commit.png)

-    - Type a commit message and click the tick icon to commmit
+    - Type a commit message and click the tick icon to commit

     ![SC Commit](./readme-content/images/development/commit-tick.png)